What is Cognitive Flexibility? A Guide for Neurodivergent Adults

 Imagine a world where sudden changes don't faze you, where stress diminishes, relationships flourish, and productivity soars.
 That's the power of developing flexible thinking skills.

-What is a person with flexible thinking like?
+What is a Person with Flexible Thinking Like?

-Every day, you engage in cognitive flexibility, often without a second thought.
 Consider the differences in how you communicate with a friend versus your boss, or how you adapt to unforeseen circumstances, like choosing to work from home when you're unwell.
-Even a simple task like substituting an ingredient while cooking because the grocery store ran out showcases this adaptability in action.
+Even a simple task like substituting an ingredient while cooking, because the grocery store ran out, showcases this adaptability in action.

 What if you could handle unexpected changes in stride?
 Developing flexible thinking skills reduces stress, improves relationships, and boosts productivity.

-What is rigid thinking?
+What is Rigid Thinking?

 Individuals who struggle with flexible thinking often exhibit rigidity.
 They only see one solution to a problem, are derailed by sudden changes in plans, or become stressed when things do not go as expected.